Frequently Asked Questions

 Tax Return Due Dates

-Due to COVID-19, the government has extended the personal tax return deadline to July 15th, 2021.
+Personal taxes are due April 18, 2022 for tax year 2021.
 You may apply for an extension if you can’t file by this deadline.

 When are personal property taxes due?